Skip to main content

 Equation (3) or (4) now gives us:

-We, as usual, define the ratio of ‘Vodd/Iodd’ as the odd mode impedance of the line:
+We, as usual, define the ratio of ‘Vodd/Iodd’ as the odd-mode impedance of the line:

 Now ‘Zm = K.Zse’ where ‘K’ is the coefficient of coupling.

-From this, it is clear that odd mode impedance is less than the single-ended impedance ‘Zse’ of the single line and greater the ‘Zm’ (or coupling between the two lines of the pair) is, lesser will ‘Zodd’ be from ‘Z0’.
+From this, it is clear that odd mode impedance is less than the single-ended impedance ‘Zse’ of the single line and greater the ‘Zm’ (or coupling between the two lines of the pair) is, the lesser will ‘Zodd’ be from ‘Z0’.

 High-Speed PCB Design Guide - Cover Image